egalion/briesaed/wholecourseBRIE.md

 *1923 Sep*: Uprisings by supporters of the Communist party.
 The number of people killed varies between 1000 and 5000 according to different estimates.

-*1925 Apr 16*: In an assassination attempt on king Boris III and high ranking government officials and military officers the communists kill with a bomb 134 people in the church “Sveta Nedelya”.
-Approximately 500 are injured.
+*1925 Apr 16*: In an assassination attempt on king Boris III and high ranking government officials and military officers the communists killed with a bomb 134 people in the church “Sveta Nedelya”.
+Approximately 500 were injured.
 Later that day the government declared a state of marshal law which remained in force until October.
 Approximately 500 people died as a result of the government measures after that.

 *1934* May 19: The Zveno organization and the Military Union organization overthrew the government of the Popular Bloc coalition.
 Political parties were banned and the constitution was suspended.
 The new prime minister became Kimon Georgiev from Zveno.
 However an year later the King managed to remove Georgiev and to replace him with Andrey Toshev, who was loyal to him.
 After that some of the officers from the Military Union try to plot against Boris III and remove him from power, while others declare their loyalty to him.
 The Zveno organization moves into opposition of the monarchy.